A chair’s function is not just to provide a place to sit, it is to provide a medium for self-expression. – Evan Davis, British Economist

-In home environments, dining chairs often get overlooked.
+In home environments, dining chairs often get overlooked because so much time is spent choosing a table.
 Most people will go out, buy a table, and the chairs come with it.
 However, in many of these prefabricated sets, the chairs in the collection are not the most beneficial option.
 In fact, at times they can be downright uncomfortable or ugly.
 To enhance one’s dining experience, and attract more chi to the home, here are my suggested specifications for getting the best kind of dining chair:

 - Embrace the Chair!
 If one doesn’t like the shape, size, color, etc. of the dining chair in question, it will never be used.
 Or, on the rare occasions when it is used, negative feelings will arise.
 Like the other pieces in the home, dining chairs should reflect the personal taste and style of the occupants.

 - Dine in Comfort.
 No one likes to sit on pins and needles.
 All chairs should have a comfy seat.
 Upholstered seating rarely has this problem, but some wood, plastic and metal seating can cause inadequate relaxation.
 A quick way to fix this issue is to add a seat cushion.
 As for the chair’s upholstery, avoid getting white or light-colored fabrics, as these tend to get dirty much faster than their darker counterparts – especially if there are children, pets, or clumsy people in the area.